Research Activities

 • Cultural bias report

 The Cultural Bias report was written by members of the AKction project.
-This document was prepared for the National Indigenous Kidney Transplantation taskforce (NIKTT) by the University of Adelaide (Akction Research project), and the Lowitja Institute, with guidance and contributions from Chris Bourke, William Majone, Jaqui Hughes, Stephen McDonald, Alan Cass and Paul Lawton.
+This document was prepared for the National Indigenous Kidney Transplantation taskforce (NIKTT) by the University of Adelaide (AKction Research project), and the Lowitja Institute, with guidance and contributions from Chris Bourke, William Majone, Jaqui Hughes, Stephen McDonald, Alan Cass and Paul Lawton.

 The report developed 14 recommendations for improving Kidney Transplantation Care and Services for Aboriginal and Torres Strait Islander People.